 Within the box, aside from the NuraLoop itself, you get alternate ear gel tips, a USB-A charging cable with a proprietary connector, a headphone jack-tipped aux cable with the same proprietary connector and a travel case to cart everything around in.

-NuraLoop review: design
+NuraLoop review: Design

 Nura's design philosophy looks to be one of function first and form second with the NuraLoop.
 These all-black earbuds, set off by the Nura logo on either bud, are solidly engineered but are definitely built for enthusiast use rather than for fashion.
-The matte surfaces of the majority of the unit mean it'll easily blend into the background.
+The matte surfaces of the majority of the unit mean it'll easily blend into the background though.

 It's worth noting that the NuraLoop is wireless, but it isn't true wireless.
-Unlike your average pair of AirPods, there's a cable connecting both earpieces.
+Unlike your average pair of Apple AirPods, there's a cable connecting both earpieces.

 The least aesthetically pleasing parts of the NuraLoop are also the most functional parts - the wired earhooks that fit around the outside of your ear and the circular connector with its seven copper-colored pogo connectors.
 These make the NuraLoop look kind of dated compared to the glossy constrained designs of many popular earbuds, but also give the NuraLoop an advantage in quality of user experience, as we'll see later.

-NuraLoop review: comfort and fit
+NuraLoop review: Comfort and fit

 With four total ear gels to choose from in the box (10.5mm, 12mm, 13.5mm and 15mm in diameter respectively), malleable earhooks and a good fit test built into the Nura app, you'll be left with no doubt that once you've set the NuraLoop up, you're set for the rest of your time with them.